jeremenichelli/personal-site/README.md

 This projects uses `rollup` to bundle of the different scripts in the project.

-The inlined bits of JavaScript which need to be executed before the page renders go to a partial so it gets embed directly in the HTML as part of the template of the page.
-It's important for those scripts to pass through the same scrutinity and process, this allows code formatting and minification on it.
+The inlined bits of JavaScript which need to be executed before the page renders go to a partial in `_includes/generated/scripts` so they are embed directly in the HTML as part of the template of the page.
+It's important for those scripts to pass through the same scrutinity and processes, like code formatting and minification.

-Other parts end as normal scripts exported to the `assets` folder, they are places in the `head` tag using the `defer` attribute, as these scripts are important but shouldn't be a blocker for the user to have a good experience while using the site.
+Other parts end as normal scripts exported to the `assets` folder, they are places in the `head` tag using the `defer` attribute, as they shouldn't be a blocker for the user to have a good experience while using this site.

+At the moment the little bit of JavaScript in this site is not _transpiled_, as this project only supports latest versions of browsers.

 ## Favicons

 To generate favicons the main source is the `favicon.png` file and the script in `.scripts` folder.
-The script outputs both the assets and the markup needed for them as a partial in the `_includes` folder, automating the process.
+The script outputs both the assets and the markup needed for them as a partial in the `_includes/generated` folder, automating the whoe assets generation step.

 ## Fonts

 This project is currently using [Inter](//rsms.me/inter) by Rasmus Andersson.
 All font files are self-hosted, this move required to optimize font delivery even further as before it was relying on [Google Fonts](//google.com/fonts) to do so.

 Fonts are stored as `.ttf` files, they get subsetted using [fonttools](https://github.com/fonttools/fonttools) and compressed to `.woff` and `.woff2` formats.
-This strategy reduces drastically the font files as layout features are cherry-picked and unused unicodes get removed.
+The strategy reduces drastically font files content such as unused layout features or characters this site does not use.

 To avoid flash of unstyled content, they are preloaded and font face rules are inlined in the head using _font-display_ to keep text visible as font files load.